msyamkumar/cs220-f21-projects/lab-p4/README.md

         return ???
 ```

 You will have to replace the `???` with the appropriate variables.
 Such a function that performs a small task and can be used by other functions to perform more complicated tasks is called a 'helper function'.
 We will be creating a lot more helper functions in p4.
+Make sure to test each helper function by invoking the function.
 In the meantime, try this on your own:

 ```python
 def compare_attack(pkmn1, pkmn2):